Methodology

 | Low Displacement | Stable — AI has limited overlap | Augmented — AI amplifies, human essential |

-Impact type is classified from net_risk and augmentation thresholds: net_risk ≥ 0.25 = "high displacement", augmentation ≥ 0.12 = "high augmentation".
-Occupations with high displacement and official demand signals (SOL/JiD) are classified as "mixed" rather than "at risk".
+Impact type is classified from headline risk and augmentation thresholds: net_risk ≥ 0.25 = "high displacement", augmentation ≥ 0.12 = "high augmentation".
+Official demand signals affect impact type indirectly through demand resilience and therefore the structural scores; they are not applied again as a separate classification override.

 Confidence Scores